Sylwiam12/Michalska_Sylwia_AiBD_2022_2023/README.md

-# Zadania z ćwiczeń laboratoryjnych z AiBD
+# Analysis and databases-lab classes